nervosnetwork/rfcs/rfcs/0014-vm-cycle-limits/0014-vm-cycle-limits.md

 Note that even though the script only requires part of the serialized data, the syscall still charges based on the full serialized data size.

+#### Exec

+*Exec* syscall would first consumes 100 cycles, it also applies a multiple on the cycle cost of each created VM instance.
+Assume the initial VM has a `vm_depth` of 0, and the first created VM has a `vm_depth` of 1, the next VM created by the first created VM has a `vm_depth` of 2, etc. The cycle costs spent by each VM will then be multiplied by `2^{vm_depth}`.
+The sum of cycle costs spent by all the created VM instances, will then be added together to act as the total cost of the root level CKB VM script.

 #### Alter Page Permission

 No matter if the operation succeeds, this syscall would consumes 50 initial cycles.
 It then consumes 50 more cycles for each memory page altered.